drmason13/modular-errors-in-rust/README.md

 Example demonstrating an idea/pattern for easing the construction of error types.

 First of all, read [this article](https://sabrinajewson.org/blog/errors).
+I want to give credit to Sabrina Jewson, this is just a simple iteration on her work.

-This repo shows the same code, but with additional methods on each modular error type to "chain" errors into specific error kinds
+This repo shows the same code, but with additional methods on each modular error type to "chain" errors into specific error kinds.

 ## Error chaining methods